 - 1. Burn wood cleanly.
 Do not burn wet wood or turn down the unit too quickly after loading. - 2.
 Do not let creosote build up to a point where a chimney fire is possible. - 3.
 Do not have fires in the heater that may ignite chimney fires.
-These are excessively hot fires, such as when burning household trash, cardboard, Christmas tree limbs, or even ordinary fuel wood; (e.g. with a full load on a hot bed of coals and with the air inlet wide open for more time than is needed to completely char a fresh fuel load.) - 4.
-The Chimney and connector pipe should be inspected /cleaned periodically.
+These are excessively hot fires, such as when burning household trash, cardboard, Christmas tree limbs, or even ordinary fuel wood; (eg. with a full load on a hot bed of coals and with the air inlet wide open for more time than is needed to completely char a fresh fuel load.) - 4.
+The Chimney and connector pipe should be inspected/cleaned periodically.

-In Case of a Chimney Fire
+In the event of a Chimney Fire

 - 1. Prepare to evacuate to ensure everyone's safety.
 Have a well understood plan of action for evacuation.
 Have a place outside where everyone is to meet. - 2.
 Close air inlet on stove. - 3.
 Call local fire department.
 Have a fire extinguisher handy.
 Contact your local municipal or provincial fire authority for further information on how to handle a chimney fire.
 It is most important that you have a clearly understood plan on how to handle a chimney fire. - 4.
 After the chimney fire is out, the chimney must be cleaned and checked for stress and cracks before starting another fire.
-Also check combustibles around the chimney and the roof. - The services of a certified installer/Chimney Sweep (from one of the associations listed below), is strongly recommended to inspect and service your Chimney system
+Also check combustibles around the chimney and the roof.